MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 The PCs in this lab need to be configured to use an Ethernet network connection for kernel debugging.

 This lab uses two PCs.
-Windows debugger runs on the “host” system and the KMDF Echo driver runs on the “target” system.
+Windows debugger runs on the *host* system and the KMDF Echo driver runs on the *target* system.

 The "&lt;-Host" on the left is connected using a cross over ethernet cable to the "-&gt;Target" on the right.